August 31, 2020 - regular Mass Schedule is back

 Though our doors will close again, our hearts remain open.
 Due to the Governor's directive Masses will be suspended starting Wednesday, July 15 until further notice.
 Visit our Mass at Home page for ideas and resource.
 Or watch our Mass via livestream (includes live link and past recordings) which will take place at 4:30 pm on Saturdays and follow along with the words to the music.

-Read this heartfelt statement from our Bishop Robert McElroy regarding recent racial prejudice events currently taking place across the country titled "Finding Grace within our Republic of Suffering" and also watch his recent homily from Mass with the Catholic African American community.
+Read this heartfelt statement from our Bishop Robert McElroy regarding recent acts of racist violence across the country titled "Finding Grace within our Republic of Suffering".
 Join the Pacific Beach Interfaith Coalition for a prayer vigil on Sunday, June 7 at 7 pm at Kate Sessions Park.

 May 29, 2020 - Masses at Saint Brigid Parish will resume Monday, June 8.